dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`SERIES_ANALYSIS_CONFIG_FILE` instead.

    SERIES_ANALYSIS_FILTER_OPTS
      Filtering options to be applied during series analysis.
 Filter options are performed by invoking the MET tc_stat tool within the METplus wrapper.
-Refer to the MET User's Guide for the syntax to use for performing filtering via the MET tc_stat tool.
+Refer to the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for the syntax to use for performing filtering via the MET tc_stat tool.

      | *Used by:*  SeriesByLead, SeriesByInit
      | *Family:*  [config]